 Writers are EASY to find gifts for!
-I am positive that the writer in your life will love any of these gift ideas–I know, because I am a writer who personally shopped for, hand-selected, bought, continues to use, and loves each and every one of these items.
+I am positive that the writer in your life will love any of these gift ideas–I know, because I am a writer who personally shopped for; hand-selected; and bought, continues to use, and loves–or continues to covet–each and every one of these items.

 As someone who once spilled a full latte on her laptop, I no longer insist on just leak-proof, I also need spill-proof.
 This one does it.
 Hit it with your elbow and knocked it over?
 No big deal.
 Gotta leave in a hurry?
 No sloshing here.
 Need both hands?
 Hit the lock, toss it in your bag, and go!
 Love.

 Mine had a bit of a manufactured taste when I first got it, but I soaked it over night in boiling water and baking soda, and we’re all good now.
 I recommend the stainless steel, because the colors tend to scratch.
 Also, the lid is ingenious, but you’ll want a brush to clean it once in a while.